RESEARCH STARTER

 Early Life

 Katz attended P.S.
 130 in Queens, but later he persuaded his parents to allow him to study at a vocational high school, where he could devote half of his day to studying art.
-While in high school, he was interested in advertisement images and aspired to be a commercial artist.
+While in high school, he was interested in advertising images and aspired to be a commercial artist.
 Upon graduating from high school in 1945, he joined the Navy as a way to avoid the draft, but he served only for a short time following the end of World War II.
 When he returned home, he applied to and was accepted at Cooper Union, an art college located in lower Manhattan, where Katz continued with his advertising studies but spent more of his time painting because he found it interesting.
 After completing his second year at Cooper Union, he dropped his aspirations to become a commercial artist and focused all his energy on painting.
-He studied at Cooper Union from 1946 to 1949 and then attended the Skowhegan School of Art in Maine until 1950.
+He studied at Cooper Union from 1946 to 1949 and then attended the Skowhegan School of Painting and Sculpture in Maine until 1950.

 Life’s Work